LockeBirdsey/TwET/README.md

-# yate
+# TwEGeT
-Yet Another Twine Executable
+Twine Executable Generator Tool
+(although it really works with any HTML based project)